fmendez/ticketing-system/README.md

-## Dummy Ticket POS on the Solana block chain using Anchor
+## Dummy Ticket POS on the Solana block chain using Anchor and React

 This is project is an exploration of how to develop a simple on-chain point of sales (POS) on the Solana blockchain network.